 Best Medicare Plans in Georgia

 If you are 65 or older or have Medicare due to a disability, you might be thinking about enrolling in one of the best Medicare plans in Georgia.
-The best time to do this is during the initial enrollment period so that you are not penalized later.
+The best time to do this is during the Initial Medicare Enrollment Period so that you are not penalized later.
 The initial enrollment period begins three months before your birth month arrives, and it ends three months after your birth month passes.
-If you wait to enroll, you may be assessed a Part B late enrollment penalty, so it is imperative that you avoid this.
+If you wait to enroll, you may be assessed a Medicare Part B late enrollment penalty, so it is imperative that you avoid this.
 If you are given a late penalty for your Part B Medicare in Georgia, you will have to pay this penalty for as long as you have the coverage

 Part A Medicare in Georgia offers the following: